Anastasia Rodionova: 2011

 She began her clay-court season at the Charleston Open where she defeated Zuzana Ondrášková in the first round in three sets.
 This was Rodionova's first singles win in the 2011 WTA Tour.
 In doubles, she partnered with Alla Kudryavtseva.
 They beat wildcards Shelby Rogers and Patty Schnyder in the opener.
 In the second round, they lost to eventual champions Sania Mirza and Elena Vesnina.
 Following the Family Circle Cup, Anastasia participated in Fed Cup and lost both singles matches to Lesia Tsurenko and Olga Savchuk.
 Her and Jarmila Gajdošová also lost their doubles match.
 Rodionova travelled to Portugal to compete in the Estoril Open.
 She played Alla Kudryavtseva and lost in three sets.
 In doubles, she paired with her sister and beat No. 3 seeds, Yan Zi and Zhang Shuai.
 They were forced to withdraw from their quarterfinal match due to a left adductor injury Anastasia suffered beforehand.
 She then played at the Madrid Open.
 As the seventh seed in qualifying, she breezed past compatriot Casey Dellacqua in straight sets.
 She then lost to Nuria Llagostera Vives in the qualifying competition.
 In doubles, playing with Nadia Petrova, she beat Vera Dushevina and Tatiana Poutchek in the first round.
 In round two, they lost to Sania Mirza and Elena Vesnina.
 Anastasia continued her clay-court season by playing qualifying at the Internazionali d'Italia as the ninth seed.
 She easily defeated Vania King 6–0, 6–3.
 In the final round, she faced second seed Zheng Jie and lost the first set; however, she ultimately won 3–6, 6–2, 7–5 in 2 hours and 17 minutes.
 In the first round of the main draw, Rodionova defeated Yaroslava Shvedova 6–4, 6–4.
 She was up against world No. 1, Caroline Wozniacki, in the second round.
 In doubles, Rodionova and Petrova advanced to the quarterfinals before losing.
 She then lost in the first round of the Brussels Open.
 At the French Open, she caused a major upset in the first round by defeating doubles partner and 26th seed Nadia Petrova in three sets.
 She was up against Edina Gallovits-Hall next.
 In doubles, Rodionova and Petrova seeded ninth played Alberta Brianti and Petra Martić.
 Competing in mixed doubles with Mark Knowles, they lost to the eventual champions Casey Dellacqua and Scott Lipsky in the first round.

 Rodionova lost to Christina McHale in the first round of the Birmingham Classic.
 At Wimbledon, she lost to Andrea Hlaváčková in the first round.
 In doubles, she continued her partnership with Petrova and reached the quarterfinals.

-Rodionova's first tournament back was the Bank of the West Classic, where she was defeated by Serena Williams in the first round in under 45 minutes.
+Rodionova's first tournament back was the Stanford Classic, where she was defeated by Serena Williams in the first round in under 45 minutes.
 She partnered with Arina and lost in the quarterfinals in doubles.
-At the Mercury Insurance Open, she defeated Olga Govortsova in a tough three sets.
+At the Southern California Open, she defeated Olga Govortsova in a tough three sets.
 She lost to fourth seed Peng Shuai in the second round.